-On behalf of the Board of Directors and the executive management team of McCoy Global, we invite you to join us at McCoy Global Inc.'s Annual General Meeting.
+On behalf of the Board of Directors and the executive management team of McCoy Global, we invite you to join us at McCoy Global Inc.'s Annual General and Special Meeting (the "Meeting").
 The Meeting will be held:

-Date: Tuesday, June 1, 2021
+Date: Thursday, May 1, 2025

 Time: 8:00 a.m.
 MDT

-Place: McCoy Global Inc Corporate Office
+Place: Fantasyland Hotel

-#201, 9910 39 Avenue NW
+17700 87 Avenue NW

-Edmonton, AB T6E 5H8
+Edmonton, AB T5T 4V4

-At the Meeting, holders of Common Shares of McCoy Global will be asked to consider and, if thought appropriate, approve the business items in the notice of meeting and this Management Information Circular.
-At the end of the Meeting, a question and answer session will take place and at the reception following, you will have an opportunity to meet your directors and executive management team.
+At the Meeting, holders of Common Shares will be asked to consider and, if thought appropriate, approve the business items in the accompanying notice of meeting and this Management Information Circular.
+At the end of the Meeting, a question and answer session will take place and you will have an opportunity to meet your directors and executive management team.